Buying a new shirt should be a carefully considered process. So, here are the answers to some of our frequently asked questions.

-Why are our shirts special?
+Why are our shirts unique?

 What happens if my bespoke shirt doesn’t fit properly?

-First step, don’t panic!
+First step: don’t panic!
 We know that mistakes can happen sometimes with measurements.
 So, we’ll always accommodate shirt alterations.
 We want you to enjoy our shirts after all.

-What are the difference in buttons?
+What are the differences in buttons?

 What is a ‘placket’?